 The Woody and Gayle Hunt Family Foundation provides grants primarily to organizations that support and elevate the Borderplex region and our community.
 The Foundation's giving is focused in six key areas: Arts and Local Heritage; Economic Development, Education, Healthcare, Quality of Life Initiatives, and Elevating the Borderplex Region with state and national engagement.

-For over 34 years, the Foundation has made grants and commitments totaling close to $117.5 million to over 606 organizations, supporting over 2,777 initiatives.
-A key focus of our giving is to promote program sustainability.
+or over 35 years, the Foundation has made grants and commitments totaling more than $147.9 million to over 624 organizations, supporting over 2,934 initiatives.
 To ensure prolonged impact with our giving, many of our grants include multi-year commitments.
 We also encourage community participation, whereby we match private contributions made to grantee organizations.

 The Foundation's giving within our six focus areas is further defined below.

 The Woody and Gayle Hunt Family Foundation celebrates the strong culture of the Borderplex region by supporting the organizations that make this community so vibrant.
 The cherished music of our border, the unique geography of the Franklin Mountains and the Rio Grande, and our binational traditions all contribute to our rich and unique culture.
 The Foundation invests in organizations that work at the intersection of these values - art, music, history, preservation - such as after-school art and music programs for children, and initiatives to preserve the history of our region by protecting its natural heritage and resources.
 We recognize the importance of the arts in our community and work to elevate them by supporting organizations like the El Paso Symphony and Orchestra, which celebrated its 90th Season in 2020, and is the longest continuously running symphony in Texas.

 Our culture is our identity, and we welcome the opportunity to support, celebrate and amplify it.